jimtendo/flowee-js-pure/CONTRIBUTING.md

 - Let's try to avoid Getters/Setters where possible.
 If there's no transformations or validity checks occurring we can just modify the public variable directly.
 - If you add a new function, please create a test for it under tests/unit.

+## Common "gotchas"

+1. Bitcoin stores the BlockHashes and TxID's in reverse.
+   This means, when sending a Blockchain Hash or TxID to Flowee, you should call `buffer.reverse()` on that field.

 ## Useful References

 Flowee makes use of Enums for Message Headers and Parameters.
 These can be found in the Flowee source-code at the following URL: